Barakah Heritage Farm

 Why that name?

 Barakah Heritage Farm believes in preserving the heritage livestock breeds and heirloom plants whenever possible.
-Barakah Farm is also the home of the Malabar Jilfan Sitam al Bulad Arabian Horse Preservation Program, as well as the Horse Heroes program for rescue horses.
+Barakah Farm is also the home of the Malabar Jilfan Sitam al Bulad Arabian Horse Preservation Program, as well as the Horse Heroes program for our teacher horses and donkey.

 Horse apprenticeship opportunity!
 Work with critically endangered Arabians plus other breeds.

-Chemical-free sustainable agriculture farm on fifty acres.
-Specializing in preservation of heritage breeds.
+We are a chemical-free sustainable agriculture farm on fifty acres, specializing in preservation of heritage breeds.
 Currently working with Tennessee Fainting Goats and critically endangered foundation Arabian horses.
 Also poultry.

-As part of our stewardship of a breeding herd of rare horses, we are starting our pasture conversion to our unique business model that hybridizes intensive grazing, winter stockpiling, horse self-exercise paths and for-profit permaculture.
+As part of our stewardship of a breeding herd of rare horses, we are starting our pasture conversion to our unique business model that hybridizes intensive grazing, winter stockpiling, and multi-use walking/mountain biking/horse self-exercise paths.
 We are looking for people that would like to work side-by-side with us, learning while developing that system.

 camp with an outdoor hot shower and portable toilet